MEMS pull out all the stops to provide reliable power supply for life-saving equipment

 MEMS received the initial call to provide support based on an existing relationship with central Government developed over previous years trading.
 A project manager was assigned to oversee the project on MEMS behalf and work with site contractors to find a fast and effective solution to enable the hospital to open in the quickest timeframe possible.

 The project was not without its challenges; one of the biggest was weight restrictions on the south side of the building, which overhangs water with no support.
 MEMS liaised closely with the site architects whereby the conclusion was made to install and cement into position 140 steel beams to give sufficient support to the weight of the temporary generators and associated equipment.
 Once the support beams were installed, MEMS carefully positioned each generator in their exact required location as instructed by the client’s architects.

-The Results Through the hard work from all involved in the project, the NHS Nightingale Hospital in London officially opened on 3rd April 2020 and received its first coronavirus patients within a matter of days.
+Through the hard work from all involved in the project, the NHS Nightingale Hospital in London officially opened on 3rd April 2020 and received its first coronavirus patients within a matter of days.

 “We are proud to be part of this landmark project to help defeat Covid-19, and we are incredibly proud of our great team who have made this possible.” – By Marc Cooper